-Analyses of national surveys in the first study show that local political context is a moderately-sized predictor of vote choice among Asian Americans.
+Analyses of national surveys show that local political context is a moderately-sized predictor of vote choice among Asian Americans.
 Accounting for local partisan context also reduces the partisan gap in vote choice between Asian Americans and whites by about 25%.
 These effect hold after controlling for alternative explanations and across several tests for selection effects.

 The final study presents the results of an original experiment, which provides a direct causal test of social transmission.
 The experiment exposed Asian American and white college students to pro-Democratic social media posts, randomly varying whether the partisan message was contained in a news headline (control) or in an identical headline supplemented with comments attributed to a subset of respondents’ actual friends (treatment).
 Along with several null effects, moderately-sized treatment effects emerge for some partisan outcomes.
-Most notably, treatment posts increased perceptions that Democrats are inclusive among Asian Americans by 11 percentage points and decreased ratings of Republicans among whites by between 8 and 12 percentage points.
+Most notably, treatment posts increased perceptions that Democrats are inclusive among Asian Americans and decreased ratings of Republicans among whites.

 Raychaudhuri, Tanika.
 2018.
 "The Social Roots of Asian American Partisan Attitudes."
 Politics, Groups, and Identities 6(3): 389-410.